ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms between 4pm and 5pm.
-Partly sunny.
-High near 84, with temperatures falling to
+         <h3>This Afternoon</h3>Isolated showers and thunderstorms between 4pm and 5pm.
+Mostly sunny.
+High near 84, with temperatures falling to around 82
-         around 82 in the afternoon.
+         in the afternoon.
 East wind around 3 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">